marijnh/Eloquent-JavaScript/19_paint.md

 And though the situation is definitely improving, it mostly does so in the form of more elements being added to address shortcomings—creating even more ((complexity)).
 A widely used ((standard)) can't really be replaced.
-And even if it could, we aren't really sure what it should be replaced with.
+And even if it could, it can be hard to decide what it should be replaced with.

 Technology never exists in a vacuum—we're constrained by our tools and the social, economic, and historic factors that produced them.
-This can be annoying, but it is generally more productive to try and build a good understanding of how the technical reality that we _have_ works—and why it is the way it is—rather than to rage against it or refuse to deal with it.
+This can be annoying, but it is generally more productive to try and build a good understanding of how the _existing_ technical reality works—and why it is the way it is—than to rage against it or refuse to work with it.

 New abstractions _can_ be helpful.
-The component model and data flow convention I used in this chapter are a very crude form of that.
+The component model and data flow convention I used in this chapter is a very crude form of that.
 As mentioned, there are libraries that try to make user interface programming more pleasant.
 At the time of writing, [React](https://reactjs.org/) and [Angular](https://angular.io/) are